Som-Energia/somenergia-jardiner/README.md

 # somenergia-jardiner

-Mending and nurturing of green energy plants
+Mending and nurturing of green energy plants.
+See its changelog at [CHANGELOG.md](CHANGELOG.md).

 ## Usuàries de Gestió d'actius